bergenkommune/tardis/README.md

  - The query must be deterministic.
 If the underlying data has not changed, the query must return the same data, in the same column and row order every time you run it.
 This means that it is highly recommended to specify every single column you want instead of using `select *`.
+ - It is rcommended that queries with self-referencing values should include columns that impact the natural order of processing in your order by clause even if they are not part of the query output.
+   Otherwise the client will need to sort the data by `change_type` to ensure that new rows are processed before those that have been modified.

 Please note that if you change the columns in a query, Tardis will interpret this as a change to every row.
 This means that if you ask Tardis for any changes in a table right before and right after you added or removed a column from